jonrau1/ElectricEye/README.md

 Run ElectricEye using the following commands, passing in your Session credentials.
 Change the commands within the container to evaluate different environments with ElectricEye.
 Change the value of `/path/to/my/external_providers.toml` to your exact path, such as `~/electriceye-docker/external_providers.toml` for example.

 **IMPORTANT NOTE** If you are using an AWS IAM User with Access Keys, hardcode the values and omit the value for `AWS_SESSION_TOKEN`!!
+If you are running this container on an AWS container/Kubernetes service you do not need to provide these values!

 ```bash
 sudo docker run \